dikortis/LetsTalkETC/Episodes/Episode_11.md

 **Christian Seberino:**
 now before
-we get into the details of your your work I'm curious what was just I like to find out a little bit more about people's history so tell me when you
+we get into the details of your work I'm curious what was just I like to find out a little bit more about people's history so tell me when you